vadimsavenkov/Practice_Functions/README.md

 ## Currency Exchange Exercise.

-"Help your friend to make a currency calculator for his upcoming trip"
+"Help your friend to make a currency calculator for his upcoming trip."

 ## Meltdown Mitigation Exercise.

 "Develop a simple control system for a nuclear reactor."

+## Little Sister's Essay Exercise.

+"Help your younger sister to edit her paper for school."